proofengineering/coqhammer/README.md

 The command 'make install' will try to install the `predict` program into the directory specified by the `COQBIN` environment variable.
-If this variable is not set then a binary directory is guessed basing on the Coq library directory.
+If this variable is not set then a binary directory is guessed based on the Coq library directory.

 Note that some old versions of ProofGeneral encounter problems with